grumpyjames/birding-almanac/blog/portland-spring-2021-part-two/portland-spring-2021-part-two.md

 Further along, I catch up with the confiding Kestrel.
 This time it's a bit lower, and now, lower again.
-It dips into the vegetation on the clifftop and lists off again with a vole!
+It dips into the vegetation on the clifftop and lifts off again with a vole in its mitts!

 <figure class="figure">
     <img